anton-jeran/IR-GAN/README.md

 ## Train a WaveGAN

-You can train **WaveGAN** to generated RIR using the following command
+You can train **WaveGAN** to generate RIR using the following command

 ```
 export CUDA_VISIBLE_DEVICES=0